TMHBBV/unbxdocs./docs/Search/manage-search/facets.md

 > 📘 Note
 >
 > You can view the facet configuration in a graphical format to easily adjust the ranking.

+## AI Recommendations for Facets

+Unbxd’s AI recommendations automatically suggest probable facets based on tracking your catalog.
+To enable AI recommendations:

+1. Click **Apply AI recommendations** to view the list of recommended facets.
+If you’ve added new fields to your catalog, click **Refresh AI recommendations** to update the list.

+### Facet Features

+**Multiselect Facet:** Allows users to select multiple values within a facet or across facets, refining the search results.

+1. **AND**: Filters products matching all selected conditions.
+2. **OR**: Filters products matching at least one selected condition.

+**Displaying Exact Value Count of Facets** The facet algorithm shows the exact count of values for each facet, allowing customers to know how many products are present in each facet.

+**Sorting in Facet**: You can configure facets to be sorted by:

+1. Product Count
+2. Alphabetical Order

+**Flexibility to Modify Facet Position**: Use drag-and-drop to change the order of facets on the site to match business needs.

+**Different Facets for Different Category Pages**: Customize facets based on the category.
+For example, facets for "shirts" may include brand, size, and price, while facets for "smartphones" may include brand, RAM, and OS.

+**Breadcrumbs**:Display the position of search results within the category hierarchy.

+**Disabling Facets**: If you don’t want a facet to be displayed on your site, change the status to "Disable" instead of deleting it.
+You can enable it again later.

+## Edit and Publish Facet Rules

+1. To Edit the “All Queries” Rule, navigate to **Merchandising** > **Search** > **Facets** in the console.
+Click the **Edit** icon next to the "**All Queries**" rule.
+Modify the facets as needed (e.g., Display Name, Sort Order).
+Click **Apply Changes,** then **Publish Rule** to make the changes live.
+2. To Create a Field-based Facet Rule: Navigate to Field Settings and select the attributes you want to merchandise.
+   * Set Up the Campaign: Choose the attributes for the condition (e.g., "Sneakers") and specify facet items.
+   * Configure the Facets: Define properties like Display Name, Facet Length, and Sort Order.
+   * Publish the Rule: Click Save for a draft or Publish Rule to make it live.
+3. View and Manage Facet Campaigns, navigate to **Merchandising** > **Search** > **Facets**.
+The Facets Overview page shows all campaigns (draft or live).
+Use filters to find campaigns based on criteria like **Status**, **Created By**, or **Query**.
+4. Additional Actions for Facet Campaigns

+* Stop Active Campaigns: Temporarily halt a campaign without deleting it.
+* Bulk Upload: Upload multiple facet rules at once.
+* Bulk Download: Download existing facet rules for backup or review.